sandeepkumaar/object-validator/readme.md

 ## Validating function arguments
 You can also use this lib to validate the function arguments.
 Its done through a combination of `spread` operator and `pipeArgs` utility to convert the arguments as objects for schema validation.
-> Note : Since Array indexs are used as keys, when error is thrown, it throws with index as key.
-To have better error reporting
-> use `errCb` to customise the error.
 ```
 import validator, {pipeArgs} from '@sknk/object-validator';